amper43/hastic-server-wiki/Docker.md

 `ZMQ_CONNECTION_STRING` is the string which is used for connection between server and analytics.
 For docker-compose by default the value `tcp://analytics:8002` from `.env `file will be used.
 For manual setup use `tcp://<analytics_ip>:8002` with WAN IP (for example `192.168.0.1`).

-In Docker, Hastic uses TCP connection.
+Hastic uses TCP connection inside the Docker.
 If you want to increase performance use IPC in production mode as described in [Installation from source](https://github.com/hastic/hastic-server/wiki/Installation-from-source).